triton-lang/triton/README.md

 The main features of Triton at the moment are:

-- Triton-C: An imperative, single-threaded language for writing highly efficient compute-kernels at a relatively high abstraction level using numpy-like extensions of the C language.

--  PyTriton: A Python API for writing custom operations for Triton-C compute-kernels.
+-  **PyTriton**: A Python API for writing custom operations for Triton-C compute-kernels.
 PyTriton automatically generates and just-in-time Tensorflow and PyTorch bindings.
+- **Triton-C**: An imperative, single-threaded language for writing highly efficient compute-kernels at a relatively high abstraction level using numpy-like extensions of the C language.
+- **Triton-IR**: An intermediate-representation for optimizing multi-dimensional array operations in linear algebra programs

--  Triton-JIT: An optimizing just-in-time compiler for Triton-C, which generates GPU code on par with state-of-the-art CUDA-C  (e.g.,  [CUTLASS](https://github.com/NVIDIA/cutlass)) and PTX (e.g., [ISAAC](https://github.com/ptillet/isaac)).
+- **Triton-JIT**: An optimizing just-in-time compiler for Triton-C, which generates GPU code on par with state-of-the-art CUDA-C  (e.g.,  [CUTLASS](https://github.com/NVIDIA/cutlass)) and PTX (e.g., [ISAAC](https://github.com/ptillet/isaac)).
 This includes transparent support for mixed-precision and Tensor Cores.